ctsit/redcap_external_module_development_guide/docs/guide_for_admins_and_devs.md

 Another configuration method was to store the configuration in a record in the redcap_log_event table.
 It's a little kludgy, but it works.
 Yet when an extension that uses log-event table method of configuration management fails, it's hard to debug and even harder to fix.

 Code that was only supposed to be applied to a few projects presented further challenges.
-The methods for managing a per-project deployment were in the hands of the develpper or system admin instead of the REDCap Admin.
+The methods for managing a per-project deployment were in the hands of the developer or system admin instead of the REDCap Admin.

 When hooks are working right, they work great, but a PHP error in a hook or plugin can be unforgiving.
 With PHP errors turned off, a production system displays nothing but an empty white screen if the code contains a PHP syntax error.
 A buggy plugin could be toxic to a REDCap system.
 Reverting the code of a buggy plugin or hook is as tedious as a deployment.